Harrison Butker hits 6 field goals, kicks Chiefs to AFC West title with 25-17 win over Bengals

 Pass interference on Sneed in the end zone set up Browning’s 1-yard TD run.

 They stuffed the Bengals on fourth-and-1 at the Kansas City 6, then drove 82 yards for Butker’s third field goal.
-And after the Bengals had to punt, Mahomes hit Rashee Rice for 67 yards to set up Butker’s chip shot and give the Chiefs the lead for good.
+And when the Bengals had to punt again, Mahomes hit Rashee Rice for 67 yards to set up Butker’s chip shot and give the Chiefs the lead.
+Two more field goals gave them some breathing room in the closing minutes.

+“Everybody contributed in this, which I think was great.
+Nobody gave up hope,” said Reid, whose ninth consecutive 10-win season moved him past the 49ers’ George Seifert for the second-longest such streak in NFL history.
+“The guys executed well, and that is the most important thing right now, at this time of year.”

 INJURIES

-Kansas City: WR Justin Watson hurt his chest in the third quarter but returned to the game.
+Kansas City WR Justin Watson hurt his chest in the third quarter but returned to the game.
+The Chiefs are thin at wide receiver with Skyy Moore on injured reserve and Kadarius Toney inactive due to a hip injury.

 UP NEXT